Professional, qualified, sophisticated investors: definitions

 The Regulations thus introduce the figure of the "sophisticated investor", or "an investor who is aware of the risks involved in investing in the capital markets and has adequate resources to assume those risks without exposing himself to excessive financial consequences."

-The requirements to fall under this definition are different for legal entities and individuals.
+I requirements to fall under this definition are different for legal entities and individuals.

 Legal entities must meet at least one of the following conditions:

-• own funds of at least 100,000 euros;
+• Own funds of at least 100,000 euros.

 Individuals, on the other hand, must possess at least two of the following characteristics:

-• personal gross income of at least 60,000 euros per tax year, or a portfolio of financial instruments, including cash deposits and financial assets, worth more than 100,000 euros;
+• Gross personal income of at least 60,000 euros per tax year, or a portfolio of financial instruments, including cash deposits and financial assets, worth more than 100,000 euros.

-• current or previous work in the financial sector for at least one year in a professional position requiring knowledge of the transactions or services involved, or executive position for at least 12 months within legal entities that are sophisticated investors;
+• Current or previous work in the financial sector for at least one year in a professional position requiring knowledge of the transactions or services involved, or executive position for at least 12 months within legal entities that are sophisticated investors.

 Another novelty, albeit of lesser magnitude, is that the subscription to Bonds and Minibonds in crowdfunding will also be open to non-sophisticated investors (i.e., retail).